Calculate number of hours between two times

 To correct this problem, you can use this formula for times that cross a day boundary:

-Now when both times are in the same day, end is greater than start time, so the simple formula is used.
+When both times are in the same day, end is greater than start time, the simple formula is used.
 But when the times across a day boundary the second formula is used.

 MOD function alternative

-By using the MOD function with a divisor of 1, we can simplify the formula above to this:
+The MOD function provides an elegant way to simply the formula above.
+By using the MOD function with a divisor of 1, we can create a formula to handle both situations:

-Here MOD function takes care of the negative problem by using the MOD function to "flip" negative values to the required positive value.
-This version of the formula will handle both cases, so we can eliminate the conditional IF statement.
+This formula takes care of the negative time by using the MOD function to "flip" negative values to the required positive value.
+Because this formula will handle times in the same day and times that span midnight, we don't need a conditional IF statement.

 Note: neither formula above will handle durations greater than 24 hours.
 If you need this, see the date + time option below.